UkoeHB/CvVidProc/README.md

 sudo make install
 ```

 If you decline to install with `sudo make install`, then you must manually link OpenCV to `cvvidproc`.
-If, for example, you build OpenCV in the directory "`~`", then the command for generating a release build system will be:
+If, for example, you build OpenCV in the directory "`~`", then the command for generating a build system will be:

 ```
-cmake -S . -B Build -DCMAKE_BUILD_TYPE=Release -D CV_DIR=/~/ -D CV_INSTALL_DIR=/~/opencv/build/
+cmake -S . -B Build -D CV_DIR=/~/ -D CV_INSTALL_DIR=/~/opencv/build/
 ```

 Ubuntu users may need to download and set up an 'X server for Windows' by following [this tutorial](https://seanthegeek.net/234/graphical-linux-applications-bash-ubuntu-windows/).
 If your Ubuntu doesn't already have it, install GTK3 for backend GUI with: